-Hearing aids are available from GN resound, Oticon, Starkey and Phonak.
+Hearing aids are available from GN resound, Oticon, Starkey, Signia, Phonak and Unitron.
 The most upto date models are used at industry beating prices.
 All hearing aids are set up using Insitu Audiometry or a real ear measurement.
 All hearing aid types are used including Behind the ear (BTE), receiver in the ear (RIE)and custom in the canal models such as an ITC,CIC, IIC and the all new Custom by Resound.

 If you are looking for durable, discreet or comfortable design, custom hearing solutions may fit your needs.
 Our custom styles feature unique designs and power options in addition to wireless enhancements, ear-to-ear communication, synchronized controls and made for I phone/android controls.
 With water resistant IP68 coating and rechargeable batteries there really is a hearing aid to fit most needs.

 Receiver in the canal rechargeable hearing aids